reactive-commons/reactive-commons-java/docs/docs/reactive-commons/1-getting-started.md

 ## Spring Boot Application

 The Spring Boot sample publishes and consumes messages with the `DomainEventBus`.
-This application illustrates how to configure Reactive Commons using RabbitMQ in a Spring Boot environment.
+This application illustrates how to configure Reactive Commons using Kafka in a Spring Boot environment.

 To build your own application using the Reactive Commons API, you need to include a dependency to Reactive Commons.